uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 ## Home the laser

 Check that the laser can move to the front-left side of the enclosure: that is where its home is.
+Always home it, even when its already in its corner.
+After homing it should say "ok" in console again.

 | Laser homing                | Laser finished homing            |